Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • drug treatment;

-• surgical removal of the tumor.
+• surgical removal of the formation.

 • normalizing blood pressure;